-- Can receive a Refund Advance Loans to receive a refund but may need money sooner, especially those who claim the earned income tax credit and must wait until mid-February.
+- Can receive a Refund Advance Loans on a debit card to receive a refund but may need money sooner, especially those who claim the earned income tax credit and must wait until mid-February.

 - Comes with free audit support with additional assistance from the company’s Worry-Free Audit Support, providing direct contact with an Enrolled Agent

 - Doesn’t automatically import previous year’s H&R Block return

 - In-office service starts at $69, which can be steep if you have a simple question to answer.

 e-File is new to the tax software scene, debuting in 2014.
 On cost, e-File compares favorably to competitors reviewed here, amounting to half the price of many comparable programs.
 As a result, the product is priced to sell and the results speak for themselves: in just 5 years, e-File been used by over 1 million taxpayers to prepare their tax returns.

 e-File has captured market share primarily by offering its product at a low price point.
 To many, it demonstrates remarkable value.
 The product offers a free basic federal e-file, preparing your federal return for free and then only $28.95 for unlimited state returns.
 However, there are stipulations for meeting these low cost hurdles.
 In particular, you must earn less than $100,000, be under the age of 65, and also be single or married, filing jointly with no dependents.

 - Great budget pick.
 Cost-effective if you meet the restrictive criteria for its free product.